Dynamic flux surrogate-based partitioned methods for interface problems

-To test the parametric version of the DMD-FS scheme we choose $\bm{\mu} = (1.5,2.5)\times 10^{-3}$ and compute the solution of \eqref{eq:TP} according to Algorithm \ref{parametric_fsdmd_algorithm}.
-Table \ref{tab:multimat_patch} reports the relative solution errors and the speedups, relative to IVR(C), of the IVR(L) and DMD-FS schemes observed in this test.
+To test $\mu$DMD-FS we solve \eqref{eq:TP} with the parameter of interest $\bm{\mu}$ using Algorithm \ref{parametric_fsdmd_algorithm}.
+Table \ref{tab:multimat_patch} reports the relative solution errors and the speedups of the IVR(L) and $\mu$DMD-FS schemes relative to IVR(C).